-While it is possible for students to participate in non-DU study abroad programs, such programs must be pre-approved by the Study Abroad Office in order for the credit to transfer to DU.
+While it is possible for students to participate in non-DU study abroad programs, such programs must be pre-approved by the Study Abroad Office in order for the credit to transfer to DU, and by INTS for departmental approval.
 Failure to follow this process before seeking study abroad course approvals from INTS, will invalidate any INTS course approvals previously authorized.
 To learn more about the Cherrington Global Scholars program and study abroad possibilities, please visit the Study Abroad website.

 Course Approval and Transfer of Credits

 - Students are limited to transferring and applying a maximum of 13.5 quarter credit hours toward the INTS major (4.5 quarter credit hours for the INTS minor).